- Ibiza Properties

 Complete privacy, generous land, no neighbours in sight.
 Traditional Mallorcan fincas have their own pool and sit among olive and fruit trees.
 The upkeep is real and should be planned for from the start.
 For more detail on this type of property, visit our finca page.

-Houses for Sale in Mallorca: Market Figures for 2025
+Houses for Sale in Mallorca: Market Figures for 2026

 Mallorca's property market has consistently outperformed the Spanish mainland over the past decade.
-A few numbers that illustrate why:
+A few current numbers that illustrate why:

 - International buyers continue to dominate the market, led by buyers from Germany, the United Kingdom, Switzerland and Scandinavia